yinnhao/HYPIR/README.md

 ## <a name="next"></a>:soon:What's Next

 **Our current open-source version** is based on the Stable Diffusion 2.1.
 While the number of parameters is small, this model was trained on our best-quality data and with significant computational resources (batch size 1024).
 Therefore, its performance is also quite good.
+Some examples [here](#gallery).

 ~~We'll provide access to more advanced models based on **FLUX** and **Stable Diffusion 3.5** through web interfaces and APIs in the future.
 Stay tuned!✨~~